Mayo Test ID YMCRO Y Chromosome Microdeletions, Molecular Detection, Varies

 Cautions

-This assay will not detect all of the causes of infertility or azoospermia.
+This assay will not detect all causes of infertility or azoospermia.
 Therefore, the absence of a detectable microdeletion does not rule out the presence of other genetic or nongenetic factors that may be the cause of clinical findings.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
 Errors in the interpretation of results may occur if information given is inaccurate or incomplete.